mawinkler/playground-one/docs/scenarios/cloud-security/container-security/artifact-scanning/tmas-github-action.md

 Workflows are defined as YAML files in the .github/workflows directory in a repository, and a repository can have multiple workflows, each of which can perform a different set of tasks.

 In this scenario we're going to create a workflow to automatically build, push and scan a container image with Trend Micro Artifact Scanning.
-The scan will check the image for vulnerabilities and malware and eventually push it to the registry.
+The scan will check the image for vulnerabilities and malware and may push it to the registry.

 The logic implemented in this Action template is as follows: